When it comes to empowerment, the web is saturated with “can-do” tips and motivation.

 Small things have BIG potential

 Remember before when I said that life presents us with a series of opportunities?
 If you really pay attention, we often see these opportunities when we need them, based on what we need to improve or change in order to overcome and reach the next level.

 And if we don’t take advantage of them?
-You just might see these same opportunities popping up over and over again until we’ve taken advantage and moved up to the next grade.
+You just might see these same opportunities popping up over and over again until we’ve finally learned our lesson, taken advantage, and graduated to the next grade.
 Life continues to get better and better.

 My training ground for big things in my life took place in a line at the grocery store, over a ten cent bag where no one got hurt and nobody but me even knew the training was happening.

 But since I recognized it, now I will be able to reap the benefits.